erezbosch/centipede/README.md

 * Sometimes a star looking thing will come out of the wall and chase you.
 * Sometimes a different star looking thing will drop from the ceiling and add mushrooms as it goes.
+* If you run into something that's not a mushroom, you'll lose a life.
+* Once you're out of lives, you lose, and you can click or press space to play again.